fzakaria/fzakaria.com/_posts/2025-05-14-bazel-linux-sandbox-and-cgroups.md

 date: 2025-05-14 20:13 -0700
 ---

-This is a follow up from the previous post [bazel cgroup]({% post_url 2025-05-08-bazel-cgroup-memory-investigation %}).
+This is a follow up from the previous post on [bazel cgroup memory investigation]({% post_url 2025-05-08-bazel-cgroup-memory-investigation %}) 🕵️.

 Turns out that at _$DAYJOB$_ we were not even using `linux-sandbox` like we thought we were! 🤦